The Power of Goodwill

 – Lift people up instead of pulling them down.

-It’s not always easy.
-But it’s always worth it.
-Because when you choose goodwill, you’re choosing peace over violence, life over destruction, and love over fear.
+Basically, when you choose goodwill, you’re choosing peace over violence and love over fear.

 – 0 –